Carmichael89/Machine-Learning-and-Data-Analytics/1. Supervised Machine Learning/1. Regression/3. SVM Regression/README.md

 ---

 ## [Synopsis](https://en.wikipedia.org/wiki/Support-vector_machine)
-A Support Vector Machine (SVM) is a supervised learning model first developed at AT&T Bell Labroratories by Vladimir Vapnik.
+A Support Vector Machine (SVM) is a supervised learning model first developed at AT&T Bell Laboratories by Vladimir Vapnik.
 SVMs are based on statistical learning frameworks.
-An SVM algorithm builds a model that can seperate data into binary classifications by drawing a line between the data.
+An SVM algorithm builds a model that can separate data into binary classifications by drawing a line between the data.
 SVMs are incredibly powerful and can be used in classification, regression, and outlier detection tasks.
 Classification SVMs have the following variations:

 ### Linear SVM
-- attempts seperates the data with a straight line
+- attempts separates the data with a straight line
     - Hard-Margin
-        - If the data is linearly seperable, a line can be drawn such that it maximizes the distance between itself and the nearest datapoints on either side.
+        - If the data is linearly separable, a line can be drawn such that it maximizes the distance between itself and the nearest datapoints on either side.
         - All instances must be classified on the appropriate side of the line (i.e. $w^Tx - b \geq 1$ produces a label of 1)
     - Soft-Margin
         - Allows a balance between "street" violations where a feature vector falls within the established margins of the hyperplane
         - Less sensitive to outliers which would force the hard margin to compensate for.
 When using the Sci-kit Learn SVM module, this is the C parameter
 ### Nonlinear SVM
-- allows a nonlinear function to seperate the dataset, called a Kernel
+- allows a nonlinear function to separate the dataset, called a Kernel
     - Polynomial Kernel
-        - seperates the data using a polynomial function
+        - separates the data using a polynomial function
     - Gaussian Radial Basis Function (RBF)
         - $\phi_y(x, l) = exp(-\gamma\|x-l\|^2)$
-        - This is a bell-shaped function and can provide greate flexibility in seperating the data
+        - This is a bell-shaped function and can provide great flexibility in separating the data

 ### Kernel Trick